In Laravel, you can pass file paths with '/' to a route by encoding the slashes using the urlencode

 1

-1. Using request parameters: You can pass the file path as a request parameter in your URL and access it in your controller using the Request object.
+- Using query parameters: You can pass the file path as a query parameter in your URL and access it in your controller using the Request object.
 For example:

 1